Before we take you through the complex technical details of Laravel and Django frameworks, let’s start with the basics first!

 The Django framework provides base view classes that are suitable for a wide range of applications.
 It also possesses its own caching system that helps you save your dynamic pages and avoid calculating them when required.

 Last but not the least, it makes the process of providing programmatic mechanisms to declare, render and validate against a defined set of rules much easier.
 Django framework also has a scalable authentication system and dynamic administrative interface.

-Laravel - On the contrary, routing can be quite simple in Laravel and there is an easy way to create API.
-It boasts of a fluent object relational mapper (ORM) and delivers high level abstraction on relational databases to help developers write the Python code instead of SQL to create, read, modify or delete data and schemas in their database.
+Laravel – On the contrary, routing can be quite simple in Laravel and there is an easy way to create API.
+It boasts of a fluent object-relational mapper (ORM) and delivers high-level abstraction on relational databases to help developers write Python code instead of SQL to create, read, modify or delete data and schemas in their database.

-The architecture’s bundles and composer give a number of bundle modular packaging system and dependencies.
+The architecture’s bundles and composer give a number of bundles modular packaging systems and dependencies.
 That allows for easy additions to applications, especially after the release of Laravel 3.

 Not only can the Laravel site work several times faster but also provides in-house support.
 The framework supports many cache backends and SASL, options and persistent connections.

 The basic differences between the two frameworks are the language they support and their several features and libraries to fulfill different requirements.
 We don’t deny the fact that both the frameworks have their own set of pros and cons too.
-You can make a choice on the basis of language and framework features to fulfill the customer requirements.
+You can decide to hire Laravel developers or Django on the basis of language and framework features to fulfill the customer requirements.

 If we define specific areas then Django is highly preferable in terms of scalability, easier development, maintenance, and testing.
 If we take into consideration user community popularity then Laravel is not far behind Django.